Sita Abellán: Career

-Born in 27 march 1993, Abellán grew up in Murcia in Southern Spain.
+Abellán was born on 27 March 1993.
+She grew up in Murcia in Southern Spain.
 In 2013 she moved to Milan where she studied advertising and public relations at the Catholic University of the Sacred Heart.
 Following this she was signed by the modelling agency Monster Management, booking both campaigns and runway shows.
 A regular user of Tumblr and Instagram, in 2015 Abellán's content was discovered by Rihanna, who went on to feature her as a model in her "Bitch Better Have My Money" video; the first of more high profile collaborations to come.

 Fashion

 Abellán designed her first, Japan-inspired, clothing collection, Pain, for Warsaw-based fashion label MISBHV.
 Later collaborations include a raver-inspired collection with Faith Connexion, and further capsule collections with brands HTC, MISBHV and Freak City, as well as designing a club kid peekaboo Fendi bag.
-Abellán walked in Rihanna’s Fenty x Puma show in Paris (Fall 2016), and for Fausto Puglisi at Milan Fashion Week.
+Abellán walked in Rihanna's Fenty x Puma show in Paris (Fall 2016), and for Fausto Puglisi at Milan Fashion Week.
 She has also featured in fashion shoots for various indie magazines, as well as Glassbook and Nylon Mexico.
-Abellán styled Italian designer Riccardo Tisci for his Nike 2017 collaboration, and while at Coachella Festival in 2018 she met Reggaeton artist J Balvin, who would then become her sole styling client, going on to curate 'GUESS x J Balvin Colores' the fashion brand’s 2020 campaign with him.
-In 2019 Abellán launched her own jewellery label, Lilith- named after the Biblical Jewish demonic figure.
+Abellán styled Italian designer Riccardo Tisci for his Nike 2017 collaboration, and while at Coachella Festival in 2018 she met Reggaeton artist J Balvin, who would then become her sole styling client, going on to curate 'GUESS x J Balvin Colores' the fashion brand's 2020 campaign with him.
+In 2019 Abellán launched her own jewellery label, Lilith – named after the Biblical Jewish demonic figure.
 The first collection used snakes as a recurring motif, and a tarot card styled look book shot by photographer Jordan Hemingway.